outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- avoid substances like processed cinnamon/turmeric/chocolate which bind to heavy metals and/or which frequently contain them and any supplements not clearly tested with standards
 			- avoid highly processed foods (turmeric as a supplement might contain more lead than the plant itself)
 			- broccoli sprouts help get rid of benzene and acrolein
-			- use these to get rid of BPA: coq10, probiotics (Bifidobacterium breve and Lactobacillus casei), black tea, quercetin, exercise
+			- use these to get rid of BPA (or side effects): coq10, probiotics (Bifidobacterium breve and Lactobacillus casei, Garden of Life probiotics with many strains), black tea, quercetin, exercise
 				- use these to support glucuronidation to get rid of BPA: sauerkraut, asparagus, pineapple, kimchi, apple cider vinegar, cruciferous vegetables (such as kale, broccoli, and cauliflower), red grapes, citrus fruits, curcumin, rooibos tea, honeybush tea, and rosemary
 		- brain disorders
 			- stroke: